laktam/short-reads-backend/README.md

 ## Overview

-Short Reads is a backend application designed to facilitate the management and sharing of short-form content, including posts and user profiles.
+This is a backend designed to facilitate the management and sharing of short-form content, including posts and user profiles.
 This application supports user authentication, profile management, and social interactions like following other users.

 ## Table of Contents
 - [Features](#features)